mangofarmergoose/Algorithmic-Trading-Bot-SVM/README.md

 3. At 20:10, the bot predicts long.
 The bot longs BTC.
 4. At 20:15, the bot predicts long/short.
 5. If long is predicted, long position remains open.
 Else long position is closed.
+6. Loop between Step 3 and Step 5

 ### READ BEFORE USE